 The Space

 After the wedding, when the chairs are whisked away, the fourth floor is an incredible space for photos.
-We can easily take a whole group shot on the 4th floor.
+I can easily take a whole group shot on the 4th floor.

 The atmosphere of the fourth floor is the best in the entire building.
 It feels light, airy, and grand, as there is no ceiling directly overhead.
 Overall, you get a sense of grandeur that doesn’t exist elsewhere in the building, or honestly in many buildings that you’ll likely visit in your lifetime.

-In our opinion, the best thing about the 4th floor is the privacy.
-(And the photography, but we’ll get to that in a little bit.)
+In my opinion, the best thing about the 4th floor is the privacy.
+(And the photography of course, but I'll get to that in a little bit.)
 Since you’re already on the topmost floor, there are no upper levels looking down.
 And due to the layout, anyone below you can’t see much, either.
 The staff will also rope off the area to prevent the public from entering the space.

 So, assuming you have less than 100 guests, you have an incredibly airy, spacious, gorgeous, private, grand ceremony venue when choosing the 4th floor.